jlas1/Klicky-Probe/KlickyNG/README.md

   <img src="./Photos/20220510_235357.jpg" alt="20220510_235357" style="zoom:50%;" />
 - Insert the wire on the holes on the back mount
   <img src="./Photos/20220510_235456.jpg" alt="20220510_235456" style="zoom:50%;" />
-- Rotate the wires arround the other end to prevent them from escaping when the mount is being assembled
+- Rotate the wires around the other end to prevent them from escaping when the mount is being assembled
   <img src="./Photos/20220510_235612.jpg" alt="20220510_235612" style="zoom:50%;" />
 - Put two magnets on top on the probe front magnets
   <img src="./Photos/20220510_235643.jpg" alt="20220510_235643" style="zoom:50%;" />